BellaBe/BellaBe/README.md

-# LeanOS — AI Business OS for solo founders
+# LeanOS- AI Business OS for solo founders

 One person.
 Five-person output.
 Strategy, product, market, revenue, intelligence — one orchestrator, one repo.